wacncontent/CustomizeTool/output/articles/storage/storage-table-design-guide.md

 ## About the Azure Table service

 This section highlights some of the key features of the Table service that are especially relevant to designing for performance and scalability.
-If you are new to Azure Storage and the Table service, first read [Introduction to Microsoft Azure Storage](storage-introduction.md) and [How to use Table Storage from .NET](storage-dotnet-how-to-use-tables.md) before reading the remainder of this article.
+If you are new to Azure Storage and the Table service, first read [Introduction to Windows Azure Storage](/documentation/articles/storage-introduction) and [How to use Table Storage from .NET](/documentation/articles/storage-dotnet-how-to-use-tables) before reading the remainder of this article.
 Although the focus of this guide is on the Table service, it will include some discussion of the Azure Queue and Blob services, and how you might use them along with the Table service in a solution.

 What is the Table service?
 As you might expect from the name, the Table service uses a tabular format to store data.
 In the standard terminology, each row of the table represents an entity, and the columns store the various properties of that entity.
 Every entity has a pair of keys to uniquely identify it, and a timestamp column that the Table service uses to track when the entity was last updated (this happens automatically and you cannot manually overwrite the timestamp with an arbitrary value).
 The Table service uses this last-modified timestamp (LMT) to manage optimistic concurrency.